wp-plugins/jquery-banner-rotate/readme.txt

 == Changelog ==

+= 4.1 =
+* Updated: jQuery Cycle plugin
+* Added: New parameters for shortcode
+* Added: TinyMCE button

 = 4.0.5.1 =
-* Consertado formulário de criação de banner
-* Consertado surgimento/desaparecimento das notícias ao habilitar/desabilitar
-* Ganchos de ativação e desistalação do plugin funcionais
-* Javascripts alterados para funcionar com a versão do jQuery presente
+* Fixed: Banner creation form
+* Fixed: Activation and uninstall hooks are functional
+* Fixed: Javascripts changed to work with the current version of jQuery

 = 4.0.1.1 =
-* Compatibilidade com a versão 4.1
+* Compatible with version 4.1

 = 4.0.1 =
-* Bug: Bug da apresentação de banners de um determinado slider corrigido
+* Fixed: Slider was not displayed

 = 4.0 =
-* Plugin em inglês com tradução para o Português (Brasil)
-* Suporte para outras traduções
-* Estrutura do plugin alterada para diminuir lentidão

-= 3.0.5 =
-* Retirando limite quando o parâmetro especificado for null, listando todos os dados da tabela
+* Added: Plugin in English with translation into Portuguese (Brazil)
+* Added: Support for other translations
+* Added: Object-Oriented Programming

 = 3.0.3 =
-* Adicionado campo 'count' para limite máximo de slides no widget
+* Added: 'count' field for number of banners

 = 3.0.2 =
-* Adicionando widget no plugin
-* Inserindo Media Uploader como opção ao inserir uma imagem
-* Parâmetro 'count' inserido no shortcode para limitar o número máximo de imagens no slider
+* Added: Widget
+* Added: Media Uploader as an option to insert an image
+* Added: Parameter 'count' inserted into the shortcode to limit the maximum number of images in the Slider

 = 2.1 =
-* Correção de bugs no CRUD dos slides
+* Fixed: CRUD slide

 = 2.0 =
-* Criação do esquema de slides diferentes
+* Added: Slider scheme

 = 1.0.2 =
-* Correção de bugs com relação a ativação do plug-in
+* Fixed: Error in activation plug-in

 = 1.0 =
-* Criação do plug-in com esquema de imagens com data de expiração
+* First release